-5. Be assertive and non apologetic
+3. Be assertive and non apologetic

-People with different attachment styles may not see your needs as legitimate; but they are essential for your happiness and expressing them authentically is crucial to effective communication.
+As the author of Attached says: “your relationship needs are valid – period”.
+People with different attachment styles may not see your needs as legitimate but they are essential for your happiness and expressing them authentically is crucial to effective communication.

 The author makes the point that this is especially important for people with an anxious attachment style; as our culture encourages us to believe that many of these needs are illegitimate.
 Instead, if a person feels the importance of close contact, emotional availability, loving reassurance when feeling anxious about not being wanted or valued; then these are authentic needs.